Resource-aware Cyber Deception for Microservice-based Applications: Problem formulation

 The overall algorithm time complexity can be computed as follows.
 We restrict the analysis for a single iteration, referred by lines \ref{algol:extract_from_queue}-\ref{algol:end_iteration}, in order to provide the time complexity required to allocated a single decoy into the infrastructure.
-The most computationally expensive operation consists of the nested loops calculating the number of additionally DAPs generated by the interactions with previously allocated decoys.
+The most computationally expensive operation consists in calculating the number of DAPs that are generated by the previously allocated decoys.
 In this scenario, assuming that the priority queue $Q$ is implemented using a binary heap, these steps have a complexity of $\mathcal{O}(M \cdot (M + M) + M \cdot (M + \text{log}M) )$, which can be further simplified to $\mathcal{O}(M^2)$.
-Since the total number of the algorithm iterations depends on the number of allocated decoys $D$, the overall algorithm complexity is $\mathcal{O}(D \cdot M^2)$.
+Since the total number of iterations depends on the number of allocated decoys $D$, the overall algorithm complexity is $\mathcal{O}(D \cdot M^2)$.